 Scott F. Midkiff is the Vice President for Information Technology and Chief Information Officer for Virginia Tech where he oversees a division responsible for enhancing and supporting teaching and learning, participating in, supporting, and enhancing research, fostering outreach, developing partnerships with communities, promoting the capabilities of advanced networking and communications, providing, securing, and maintaining information systems allowing the University to accomplish its mission.
 During his over 34 years with Virginia Tech, he has also served as Program Director for the National Science Foundation and prior as Visiting Research Associate at Carnegie Mellon University.
 Midkiff earned his Bachelor’s Degree from Duke University in Electrical Engineering, a Master’s degree in Electrical Engineering from Stanford University, and his PhD in Electrical Engineering from Duke University.

 Frank Smith – President and CEO

 Frank Smith is the President and CEO of the Roanoke Valley Broadband Authority.
 He has worked in telecommunications for nearly 30 years in both the commercial and government sectors including several years supporting the development of DoD related networks.
 Frank is a graduate of Washington & Lee University with a degree in Public Policy.
 He has served on the boards of the Transportation and Science museums.
 He is an Eagle Scout and serves as an Assistant Scoutmaster with Troop 221 in Cave Spring and also serves as an Elder of Christ the King Presbyterian Church.
 Frank lives in the City of Roanoke with his wife and his two teenage sons.

-Dave Armentrout – Vice President of Network Engineering and Operations
+James Bandy – Vice President of Operations and Solutions Engineering

 Olivia Dooley – Chief Fiscal Officer